Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 user_message: "Please synthesize the responses from the small language models and give me only the most accurate information."
 ```

-- Second combination is a bit modified version of the first one:
+- The second combination is a bit modified from the first one:

 ```
 system_message: